In 2013 we celebrate the 50th Harvest Festival!

 Babinda is officially Australia’s wettest town, so gumboots and umbrellas are highlighted at the festival with the Gumboot and Umbrella tossing competitions.

 One of the more popular events is the Harvest Princess Quest.
 The entrants raise funds and take part in community events leading up to the festival.
 All money raised goes towards mounting the festival.
-These young Babinda people gain valuable skills in self-confidence viagra questions, community leadership and experience representing their sponsors.
+These young Babinda people gain valuable skills in self-confidence, community leadership and experience representing their sponsors.

 Harvest Cabaret (Friday 7 June) - Harvest Cabaret – the princesses are formally introduced at the basket cabaret and dance.